- April 21, 2026

 Platforms

-Vampire Crawlers: The Turbo Wildcard from Vampire Survivors is a single player tactical strategy game.
+Vampire Crawlers: The Turbo Wildcard from Vampire Survivors is a single player tactical turn-based strategy game with a fantasy theme.
+It was developed by Nosebleed Interactive and was released on April 21, 2026.
 It received overwhelmingly positive reviews from players.

 - Highly addictive and entertaining gameplay loop that captures the essence of Vampire Survivors with a fresh deckbuilding twist.